 Bespoke training and courses on specific conditions have also been offered to drivers - for example helping and supporting dementia sufferers, and understanding how it feels to travel with a visual impairment.
 This training has been developed in partnership with local disability groups.

 East Yorkshire Coaches has coaches and buses that are wheelchair accessible, which are available for private hire and group travel.

 Express Coach Routes from Hull

-Most National Express journeys from Hull are now worked by coaches with wheelchair lifts, thanks to another £1.5 million investment by EYMS which provides these coaches on contract to
+All National Express journeys operated by East Yorkshire are now worked by coaches with wheelchair lifts, thanks to the investment which runs into millions of pounds by East Yorkshire which provides these coaches on contract to National Express.

-buses.
-The company intends to achieve the target for all local services buses to be fully accessible earlier than the Government's deadline of January 2017.
+- The company achieved the target for all local service buses to be fully accessible earlier than the Government's deadline of January 2017.